naveenkumarans/CountryCodes/README.md

 ## Usage

 You can utilize the `codes.json` file to access the list of country codes programmatically.
-The structure of the JSON data is as follows: